MusM Music (Performance Studies) / Course details

 Aims

-• to develop understanding of the cultural, economic, institutional and technological contexts in which professional musicians operate
+• to develop understanding of the cultural, educational, and technological contexts in which professional musicians operate

-• to develop knowledge of current approaches to music education, with particular reference to vocal and instrumental pedagogy
+• to develop knowledge of various approaches to Music Education, including vocal and instrumental pedagogy

-• to equip students with knowledge of a range of approaches to teaching and learning
+• to equip students with knowledge of a range of approaches to the values and principles of teaching and learning

 Teaching and learning methods